Imagine it’s a Friday morning. You’re amped up on coffee and the fact that the weekend is around the corner.

-Heading into a meeting with your manager, you’ve got plans to finally speak up about the changes you want to make to a project.
-You’re ready to share your big ideas and get your voice heard.
+Heading into a meeting with your manager, you’ve got plans to speak up about an unclear expectation that’s been stressing you out.

 But five minutes into the meeting… you feel your nerves pulling you into a downward spiral of second-guessing.

-You want to come across at your best, but you find yourself slipping into old habits…
+You want to assert yourself, but you find yourself slipping into old habits:

-👉 you’re nodding along to ideas that you don’t actually agree with.
+👉 you’re nodding along to ideas you don’t actually agree with.

 👉 and even though you want to “just be yourself,” you now feel lost as to what that even means.